UBC-MDS/522-wine-quality-32/CONTRIBUTING.md

    git checkout -b feature/your-feature-name
 3. Make your changes
 4. Create a new pull request for your changes
-5. Let other collaborator know your PR and ask
+5. Let other collaborator know your PR and wait for their merging
+6. Then you can work on other parts of project